 But a trip to China in 1996 changed all that.
 Picking up the native language faster than she imagined and falling in love with Chinese culture, the young Washburn began to change her priorities.
 Reconsidering the culture of her own homeland, she bought a banjo and decided to explore the rich heritage of folk and bluegrass music.
 Mastery of the instrument didn't happen right away, and fans of Washburn's banjo style might be shocked to learn she went years without even touching the instrument.
-Later, she was living in Vermont and working as an activist when her good friends the Cleary Brothers lost their banjo player after scheduling a tour of Alaska.
-Blowing the dust off her banjo, Washburn began a crash course in playing the instrument, eventually joined the Cleary Brothers, and was soon off on her first tour.
+Later, she was living in Vermont and working as an activist when her good friends the Cleary Bros.
+Band lost their banjo player after scheduling a tour of Alaska.
+Blowing the dust off her banjo, Washburn began a crash course in playing the instrument, eventually joined the Cleary Bros.
+Band, and was soon off on her first tour.

 After signing with the label, Washburn played a mini-tour of China before returning home to record her debut with such accomplished musicians as Béla Fleck, Jordan McConnell of the Duhks, and Ryan Hoyle of Collective Soul.
 The resulting Song of the Traveling Daughter appeared in 2005, and Washburn returned to the Asian continent to tour as part of the Sparrow Quartet (which also comprised Fleck, fiddle virtuoso Casey Driessen, and cellist Ben Sollee).
 The U.S. government sponsored the tour, making Washburn the first musical artist to receive such an honor.
 The Sparrow Quartet joined her on the trip, and the group explored a blend of Eastern and Western folk traditions on their 2008 effort, Abigail Washburn & the Sparrow Quartet.
-In January of 2011, Washburn released her third effort, issued on Rounder, entitled City of Refuge, was produced by Tucker Martine (who also played drums on the set).
-The set featured a slew of guests including Bill Frisell, Jeremy Kittel, Viktor Krauss, and Kenny Malone.
+In January of 2011, Washburn released her third effort, issued on Rounder; entitled City of Refuge, it was produced by Tucker Martine (who also played drums on the set).
+It featured a slew of guests including Bill Frisell, Jeremy Kittel, Viktor Krauss, and Kenny Malone.